 Question: I have an article from a journal.
 How do I know which database to use to access the journal article?

 Answer: Use Journal Finder.
-This tool is located in the left column of all our library pages.
 Search the journal title (not the article title) and you will get a list of databases that allow full-text access and persistent linking to your article.

 Please contact your library liaison for help with linking to articles